smerrill/grenadesandwich.com/2012-09-23-omnios-vagrant.md

 There is one peculiarity to VirtualBox on OmniOS (which, granted, might be VirtualBox on Solaris/Illumos - I have no idea.)
 Windows, Mac, and Linux hosts all have the ability to create a host-only interface with the `VBoxManage hostonlyif create` command-line option.
 That option does not exist in the Solaris version of VirtualBox.
 In my experience from this weekend, VirtualBox will create you a `vboxnet0` interface which can be used as a host-only network.
 If you do wish to use host-only networking with your VM, you will have to set it up before you run `vagrant up`.

 I usually run my host-only interfaces inside of 172.16.0.0/12.
 For the sake of argument, let's say we want to give this VM a host-only address of 172.31.31.31.
 (The sample Vagrantfile has this configuration commented out.)
 By setting the IP address of `vboxnet0` to 172.31.31.1, vagrant will not try to run `VBoxManage hostonlyif create`, and host-only networking will also work.
+The `VBoxManage` command to do so is as follows:

+    $ VBoxManage hostonlyif ipconfig vboxnet0 -ip 172.31.31.1

 ### Not exhaustive